JobtechSwe/gojobtech/content/other/_index.md

 weight: 100
 section: false
 ---
-All jobtech projects big or small are opensource:
+All JobTech projects -big or small -are open source:

-- **Widgets:** Application made for you to integrate
+- **Widgets:** Applications made for you to integrate
 - **Application:** Stand-alone end-user applications
 - **Tools:** Utilities for developers